Salk-Harnessing-Plants-Initiative/buschlab-BratV2-Analysis-Binaries/README.md

 # BRAT V2 Analysis Binaries
 These are the binaries for BRAT V2 Analysis, a plugin that is ostensibly equivalent to the BRAT V2 plugin (plugin 1 of the BRAT pipeline) except only does the analysis part and skips the segmentation part (whereas the full BRAT V2 does both the segmentation and analysis).
-This is is intended to coopt the BRAT pipeline with the new DeepBRAT project, which uses deep learning to do a better job of the segmentation than BRAT, among other things.
+This is is intended to co-opt the BRAT pipeline with the new DeepBRAT project, which uses deep learning to do a better job of the segmentation than BRAT, among other things.

 # Notes by Christian G